writing

 Friend.com wearable pendant prototype

-Confession: I have an obsession with wearable pendants.2 Honestly, what’s not enticing about a necklace-sized device that rescues me from akward social slips.
+Confession: I have an obsession with wearable pendants.2 Honestly, what’s not enticing about a necklace-sized device that rescues me from awkward social slips.

-Inevitably, this obsession led me straight to friend.com, a startup currently showcasing a chatbot on their website to preview the AI experience that, we are lead to believe, will reside within their wearable pendant.
+This obsession led me to friend.com, a startup that showcases a chatbot to preview the AI experience that, we are led to believe, will live in their wearable pendant.

-However, friend.com is… special.
-This AI isn’t your typical earnest chatbot: it proactively trauma-dumps on its users, baiting real human connection.
+Friend.com is different.
+This AI isn’t your typical earnest chatbot: it trauma-dumps on users, baiting real human connection.

 Friend.com’s AI chatbot (“Faith”), trauma-dumping to speed-run friendship.

-Here’s the kicker: I bet friend.com’s true motive isn’t creating authentic connections or even simply “previewing” AI companionship - it’s about harvesting training data for its real product, the upcoming wearable pendant.
+I suspect friend.com’s true motive isn’t creating authentic connections or even “previewing” AI companionship — it’s harvesting training data for the pendant.

 Think about it.
 How do you build caring artificial intelligence?
 You feed it real, messy human responses.
 You offer it awkward phrases from well-meaning users - “Hey, that’s tough,” “Wow, tell me more,” or “I’m here if you ever need to talk.”